1035 South York Road, Suite C,

 It is hard to pinpoint where reaching out to an attorney should be listed among the steps above, as every case is unique.
 If you were not hurt too badly, for example, you might call a lawyer after reporting the injury to your employer.
 On the other hand, if you were seriously injured, talking to an attorney before filing a formal report with your employer might be a better course of action.

-For more information about the workers' compensation process in Illinois, contact the office of Kaiser Hafezi Law.
+For more information about the workers' compensation process in Illinois, contact the office of Kaiser Law.
 Call 630-233-9946 to schedule a free, confidential consultation and case evaluation with a member of our team today.
 Our workers' comp attorneys help injured employees in Cook County, DuPage County, and the rest of Northern Illinois.

 Back to Top